Is Sleeping on the Floor Good for You?

 A. Pain radiating along the sciatic nerve, which runs down one or both legs from the lower back.
 It's usually caused when a herniated disc or bone spur in the spine presses on the nerve.
 Pain originates in the spine and radiates down the back of the leg.
 Sciatica typically affects only one side of the body.

-Will sleeping directly on the floor improve your sciatica
+Swanwick - how sleeping on the floor affects sciatica

 Once again, anecdotally speaking, sleeping on a firmer mattress has been known to improve your symptoms and decrease pain.
 Because, as we already discussed (which you would know as long as you're not skimming 🤨) a softer mattress sees your body sinking into it and curving your back, it can worsen your sciatica, and stress out your joints.

 But there's no hard evidence (see what I did there?) to say that sleeping on the floor will treat your sciatica.
-Best to talk to a physician that you trust before you try out floor sleeping directly.
-For the love of God, don't hurt yourself!
+Best to talk to a physician that you trust before you try out sleeping on the floor directly.
+For the love of God, don't hurt yourself

 More "stories from the internet" suggest that sleeping on the floor will improve your poor posture, and they're not entirely without their merits.
 Once again, as long as you're not skimming this article, we'll agree that: